-Please check with the cognizant SR administrator and PI or designee before making travel plans to ensure that the funding source for travel allows this upgrade and that the PI authorizes the additional expense.
+Please check with the cognizant SR grant specialist and PI or designee before making travel plans to ensure that the funding source for travel allows this upgrade and that the PI authorizes the additional expense.

 Sponsoring agencies normally do not approve airfares that exceed the lowest available commercial discount airfare, except when the airfare accommodations: a) require circuitous routing, b) require travel during unreasonable hours, c) result in excessively prolonged travel, d) greatly increase the duration of the flight, e) result in increased cost that would offset transportation savings, or f) offer accommodations not reasonably adequate for the medical needs of the traveler.
 In order to charge these types of airfare costs such as use of first-class or business-class airfare, the institution must document each situation on a case-by-case basis with the applicable condition(s) set referenced above.

 Individuals traveling outside the U.S. must contact SDSU Research Foundationís risk manager 30 days prior to departure to ensure adequate insurance coverage is provided.
 See Section V. for additional travel requirements.